 The above being said, there are a few things you can do to minimize your monthly data usage and (hopefully) avoid the dreaded “2G speed penalty”.

-1 – Some mobile web browsers reduce the quality of images (which also reduces their file sizes) before transmitting them to your phone via your cellular data connection.
+1 – Some mobile web browsers have an option to reduce the quality of images (which also reduces their file sizes) before transmitting them to your phone over your cellular data connection.
 If your browser supports this option, turn it on.

 2 – Review your list of installed apps and uninstall every app that you never use or don’t even remember installing in the first place.